 The tour will start at Explore Gwinnett's office—6500 Sugarloaf Parkway, Duluth, GA 30097.
 Free parking is available in front of the building.

 From the starting point, transportation is provided for the tour.
-We will ride to each stop on a traditional trolley from Georgia Trolley Services.
+We will ride to each stop on a traditional trolley from ATL Cruzers.

 Check out the FAQ section for even more details.

 Sarah Park is native to Korea, and she loves food, so she's really the perfect tour guide.
 She works closely with Explore Gwinnett to bridge the gap between Gwinnett’s hospitality industry and the local Korean community.